mdzhang/fp-coding-challenge/README.md

 # Coding Challenge

-*NB* Subdirectory `README`s have links to solutions for that category. `Makefile`s provide useful hints for setting up env and running test cases.
+*NB*: Subdirectory `README`s have links to solutions for that category. `Makefile`s provide useful hints for setting up env and running test cases.

 ## Table of Contents